cjmerzbacher/understanding-systems-code/annotating-graphs/annotatinggraphs.md

         return '{} -> {}  {}'.format(v, w, weight)
 ```

 The toString() method prints the edge with its weight so we can visualize the graph later on.
+The EdgeWeightedDigraph class stores edges as an **adjacency list**.
+An adjacency list is a list where each element represents the list of nodes connected to a node.
+For a node $v$, its corresponding element in the adjacency list is a list of edges between $v$ and $w_1, w_2...$, the nodes to which $v$ connects.

 ```python
 class EdgeWeightedDigraph: